caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-1/index.md

 My situation is nothing compared to those who have lost loved ones.
 I'm not even complaining; I'm just stating the facts of my initial state in the quarantine.
 Above all, I'm extremely privileged and I'm thankful for it.
 I have shelter, food, savings, a loving wife and family.
 I can also work remotely (as I have for the past 4 years) writing software all day if I want.

 As I get to constantly practice gratitude, I take most life situations very *comfortably*.
-It sounds cliche, but I really **focus on appreciating what I have rather than complaining for what I don't**.
+It sounds cliche, but I really **focus on appreciating what I have rather than complaining about what I don't**.

 ## Roadmap for the quarantine